Shanghai International Settlement: Music

 International merchants brought with them amateur musical talent that manifested in the creation of the Shanghai Philharmonic Society in 1868.
 From here, the Shanghai Municipal Orchestra was officially formed in 1879.

-In 1938, the Shanghai Municipal Orchestra faced disbandment as the ratepayers in the annual Municipal Council meeting considered reallocating budgets away from the orchestra, since it was "western and unnecessary."
+In 1938, the Shanghai Municipal Orchestra faced disbandment as the ratepayers in the annual Municipal Council meeting considered reallocating budgets away from the orchestra, since it was "western and unnecessary".
 However, after much discussion, they decided to keep the orchestra, acknowledging that its educational value was much greater than the cost of keeping it up.
-The Shanghai Municipal Orchestra had the financial and verbal backing of many other larger countries, including Italy, who donated 50,000 lire to the orchestra, the France Council, who acted as a defending argument for the maintenance of the orchestra, and Japan, whose Viscount Konoye encouraged the Japanese people to support the orchestra and the culture that it brought to the East.
+The Shanghai Municipal Orchestra had the financial and verbal backing of many other larger countries, including Italy, who donated 50,000 lire to the orchestra, the France Council, who acted as a defending argument for the maintenance of the orchestra, and Japan, whose Viscount Hidemaro Konoye encouraged the Japanese people to support the orchestra and the culture that it brought to the East.

 In addition to the string orchestra, opera and choral music were favored forms of entertainment.
 Often, the orchestra would accompany singers as a part of orchestra concerts, in addition to the symphonies and other pieces that they played, or just in choral or opera concerts.

+Government

+Shanghai Municipal Council

+Members of the Shanghai Municipal Council were elected by residents who were foreigners and ratepayers who were a minority in the Settlement.
+The criteria for running for office was higher than voting with around 3% of the population being eligible to run with property requirements along with being a foreign taxpaying resident.
+Seats on the council were given unofficially to certain nationalities.